Planning a trip to Girona, Spain? See the best things to do in Girona and the highlights this wonderful city has to offer.

 “Wow, wow,” was all I said as I looked back at hubby dragging our suitcases.
 He then stopped and his eyes widened upon seeing it as well.

 The grandeur of this cathedral is unexpected in person and photos really don’t do it justice.
 If you’re craving coffee and a place to sit, there is a cafe across from it at the bottom of the stairs where you can join others, sip coffee and gawk at the cathedral for long periods of time.
 I’m not sure why I was surprised but every time we passed the cafe, it was always busy.

-- Is Officially known as Cathedral of Saint Mary of Girona
+- Is Officially known as the Cathedral of Saint Mary of Girona.

 - Featured in Season 6 of Games of Thrones, as well as other parts of the city.

 - Its features are a mix of different styles from Romanesque, Baroque, and Gothic.